 Apologies for the imperfect typesetting on the mathematics below.
 It’s good enough to get the point across and I don’t have time to look up all the relevant TEX commands to get it looking just right.

 You know what blew my mind about functions on returning to higher math in graduate school?
-That we can make them our servants.
-We can make functions work for us.
-My introduction to the idea that we can create functions that—like robots—we can program to make something useful happen was the characteristic function.
+That we can make functions work for us—tirelessly like robots.
+My introduction to the idea that we can create functions that we can program to make something useful happen was the characteristic function.
 I am going to assume most of you have not taken graduate Real Analysis, so let me explain quickly.

 The characteristic function of a set is defined to have the value 1 when the input is in the set, and to have the value 0 otherwise.
-Formally, that looks like this:
+Formally, that looks like this (UPDATE: apologies for broken math text):

 That capital Xish thing is the Greek letter “Chi”.
 Here is the graph of .